EDUC 3001 - Reflective Practice

 Course communication will be primarily through emails and MyUni postings.
 It is a course requirement that you access and frequently check (at least 2 times per week) these communications.

 Learning & Teaching Activities

-Specific Course RequirementsAll students are required to attend the compulsory lecture and tutorial sessions.
+Specific Course RequirementsAll students are encouraged to attend lectures and are required to attend the compulsory tutorial sessions.
 In the case of absence an email to the course coordinator, or a medical certificate or other verification is required.